-Some 20 years ago, in January 1983, the ARPANET went through a flag day, and the Network Control Protocol, NCP, was turned off, and TCP/IP was turned on.
-While there are no doubt some who would like to see a similar flag day where the world turns off its use of IPv4 and switches over to IPv6, such a scenario is a wild-eyed fantasy.
+In January 1983, the Advanced Research Projects Agency Network (ARPANET) experienced a "flag day," and the Network Control Protocol, NCP, was turned off, and TCP/IP was turned on.
+Although there are, no doubt, some who would like to see a similar flag day where the world turns off its use of IPv4 and switches over to IPv6, such a scenario is a wild-eyed fantasy.
 Obviously, the Internet is now way too big for coordinated flag days.
 The transition of IPv6 into a mainstream deployed technology for the global Internet will take some years, and for many there is still a lingering doubt that will happen at all.
-This seems to be a bit of a contradiction in terms doesn't it?
-If IPv6 is as good as is claimed, then why aren't we all running it right now?
-Why hasn't IPv4 run out of available addresses already?

-Lets take a closer look at how V6 came about and then look at IPv6 itself in some detail to try and separate the myth from the underlying reality about the timeline for the deployment of IPv6.
-Maybe then we might be able to venture some answers to these questions.
+Let's look more closely at how IPv6 came about, and then look at IPv6 itself in some detail to try to separate the myth from the underlying reality about the timeline for the deployment of IPv6.
+Maybe then we can suggest some answers to these questions.